arafMustavi/IR-Sensor-Piano/README.md

 # Gesture-Piano

-A piano is built using a Piezo-electric Buzzer to produce the basic 8 notes of PIANO
+A piano is built using a Piezo-electric Buzzer and atmega32 microcontroller to produce the basic 8 notes of PIANO

 Summary